Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/branching.md

 - Some branches are _unconditional_ - the control will always break out of this sequential flow every time the program is executed.

-- Other branches are _conditional_ - certain contextual conditions must be met if the control of the program is to break out of its usual flow.
+- Other branches are _conditional_ - certain conditions must be met if the control of the program is to break out of its usual flow.

---

-We will focus on **conditional branches**.

 ---